jmarley/SPAWAR-Demo/README.md

-# SPAWAR-Demo
+-Demo
-Piper Internship SPAWAR Demo
+Piper Internship SPAWA Demo

+This file has been edited.